 After reading a comment indicating how the lack of FET college results was limiting a student’s ability to make career decisions and plan her actions, I took a look at the DHET website for clarification and stumbled across an invitation to study in Russia.

 Do you Trust Your FET College?

 Government has increased the FET budget allocations yet we’re still seeing poor resource management and planning.
 Learners who paid their fees should explore their rights with the consumer council.
-If you paid fees and feel unhappy about the quality of service you have recieved – argue your grievances as a consumer and fight for the right to recoup some of your money.
+If you paid fees and feel unhappy about the quality of service you have received – argue your grievances as a consumer and fight for the right to recoup money.